kleene-project/docs/operation/index.md

 .profile        boot            dev             lib             media           net             rescue          sbin            tmp             var
 ```

-The jail is still running without Kleened.
-If we start Kleened up again, it will
+The jail is still running without Kleened, and if Kleened is started again, it will
 immediately recognize the running container:

 ```console